lakshyafk/lakshyafk.github.io/README.md

 ## About Me

 I'm passionate about software development and enjoy building full-stack applications.
-I'm proficient in languages like **C, C++, Go, Python, and TypeScript**, and I work with frameworks such as **React.js, Next.js, FastAPI, and Django**.
+I'm proficient in languages like **C, C++, Go, Python**, and I work with frameworks such as **React.js, Next.js, FastAPI, and Django**.

 ## Tech Stack